davidwesst/blog/microsoft-ie-mvp-year-four/index.md

 tags:
 - microsoft mvp
 - mvp
-categories:
-- inner monologue
 date: "2014-04-05T05:43:17"
-excerpt: "That's right everyone, I've been awarded the the Microsoft MVP award in the area of Internet Explorer again for 2014."
+description: "That's right everyone, I've been awarded the the Microsoft MVP award in the area of Internet Explorer again for 2014."
 ---

 [1]: MVP_Horizontal_FullColor.png